readingdancer/Iconic/Documentation/Configuration/MaterialIcons/README.md

 # Iconic Configuration: Material Icons

-*[If you have successfully configured Glyphicons, please consider contributing to this doc!]*
+*[If you have successfully configured Material Icons, please consider contributing to this doc!]*

 ## Icons source file